 14 september - 28 october 2018

-The collective exhibition is curated by the DensityDesign Lab of the Politecnico di Milano and Wild Mazzini for the season Substance changes.
+The group exhibition is curated by the DensityDesign Lab of the Politecnico di Milano and Wild Mazzini on the theme of Substance Changes.

-Through the languages of video and digital, thirteen projects created by as many students explore in a total of 15 minutes social, environmental and technological issues, bringing to light aspects of reality otherwise hidden in the complexity of phenomena and in the vast amount of data they produce.
+Thirteen projects that use the language of video and the digital flow – created by thirteen students – explore social, environmental and technological issues to highlight aspects of reality that would otherwise be hidden in the complexity of the phenomena and the vast amount of data these produce.

-Result of the work developed by Paolo Ciuccarelli and Salvatore Zingale, these projects are born as exercises of Infopoetry, between 2015 and 2018, with the aim of mixing the techniques of information design with a poetic approach to the representation of reality.
+Developed by Paolo Ciuccarelli and Salvatore Zingale between 2015 and 2018, these projects are intended as exercises in infopoetry and aim to combine information design with a poetic approach to the representation of reality.

-The exhibition, which hosts the works of Giulia Piccoli Trapletti, Francesco Bianchi, Marta Mandile, Chiara Bonsignore, Yue Qiu, Valeria Brienza, Sofia Girelli, Francesco Giudice, Giovanni Battista Pesarini, Marta Morandi, Pietro Cedone and Claudio Fabbro, offers the viewer an investigation into contemporary events through the transformation of structured and unstructured data into engaging experiences.
+The exhibition, with works by Giulia Piccoli Trapletti, Francesco Bianchi, Marta Mandile, Chiara Bonsignore, Yue Qiu, Valeria Brienza, Sofia Girelli, Francesco Giudice, Giovanni Battista Pesarini, Marta Morandi, Pietro Cedone and Claudio Fabbro, presents an investigation into contemporary events by transforming of structured and unstructured data into engaging experiences.

 Density Design Lab